Relient K: Five Score and Seven Years Ago (2006–2008)

 The band released Let It Snow, Baby...
 Let It Reindeer, a Christmas album, on October 23, 2007.
 The CD contained all of the tracks from Deck the Halls, Bruise Your Hand as well as six new songs.
 This Christmas themed re-release was met with a peak of No. 96 on the Billboard 200.

-Relient K, Switchfoot and Ruth recorded a song together, "Rebuild".
+Relient K, Switchfoot, and Ruth recorded a song together, "Rebuild".
 It is available for download on Switchfoot's website; fans can choose between paying for the song (with proceeds going to Habitat for Humanity) or downloading it for free.
+From mid-October to early December, the group went on a co-headlining US tour with Switchfoot, dubbed The Appetite for Construction Tour.

-On October 18, 2007 drummer Dave Douglas announced his departure on good terms on the band's website due to a desire to pursue his side-project Gypsy Parade with his wife Rachel.
+On October 18, 2007, drummer Dave Douglas announced his departure on good terms on the band's website due to a desire to pursue his side-project Gypsy Parade with his wife Rachel.
 He played his last show with Relient K on December 29, 2007.
-On February 12, 2008 it was announced that Ethan Luck, former guitarist of The O.C.
+On February 12, 2008, it was announced that Ethan Luck, former guitarist of The O.C.
 Supertones and for Demon Hunter, would be replacing Douglas as the band's new drummer.
 Luck and Warne were in a short-lived band together called Guerilla Rodeo.

-"The Pirates Who Don't Do Anything" which was originally recorded for Jonah: A VeggieTales Movie, was also used in The Pirates Who Don't Do Anything: A VeggieTales Movie.
+In 2007, they were ranked fourth as the top Christian CHR artists.